rosmo-robot/rosmo-robot.github.io/build.md

 Introduction
 ============

-The Rosmo Robotaims to level the STEM playing field globally and create a future generation of STEM innovators and technology leaders.
+Rosmo Robot aims to level the STEM playing field globally and create a future generation of STEM innovators and technology leaders.

 The robot kits are designed to operate autonomously and perform